scalinalx/Substackulous/memlog/dark_mode_changelog.md

    - Added helper function to combine multiple class strings
    - This will make it easier to maintain consistent dark mode styling across all pages

+4. Fixed white text on white background issues:
+   - Updated `src/app/dashboard/notes-rag/NotesRagContent.tsx` with proper dark mode styling for input fields and generated content areas
+   - Updated `src/app/components/ViralNoteGenerator.tsx` with dark mode styles for all form elements and text areas
+   - Ensured all text areas, input fields, and content display areas have appropriate background colors in dark mode
+   - Added proper contrast for text elements in dark mode

 #### Benefits:

 - Consistent dark mode experience across all dashboard pages
 - Improved accessibility for users who prefer dark mode
 - Reduced eye strain in low-light environments
 - Better integration with the dark mode toggle in the navigation bar
+- Fixed critical readability issues with white text on white background

 #### Next Steps: